b0L4z/LPIC-1/Topic 102: Linux Installation and Package Management.md

 * swap space - dedicated partition for memory swap. should be at least 10% larger than the memory.
 * mount points - the location where you will install different file systems.
 The /etc folder needs to be mounted in root.
 * partitions - a seperation in a disk or set of disks to reserve space for a mount point.
+* LVM (Logical Volume Manager) - Allows the creation of 'groups' of disks or partitions that can be assembled into a single (or multiple) filesystems.

 #### 102.2 Install a boot manager